pr9000/doclang/iso-standard.md

 | `<group type="code">` | | allows to add as children: `caption`, `footnote`, `code` |
 | `<group type="picture">` | | allows to add as children: `caption`, `footnote`, `picture` |

-**footnote regarding docling-core**: What we currently have as instantiations of `FloatingItem` (eg TableItem) should have been groups, as the `FloatingItem` contains captions, the `data structure` (eg the `data` in TableItem or the `graph` in FormItem) and the footnotes.
-As a matter of fact, it is currently even more mis-constructed, since the `ProvenanceItem` of the `TableItem` will in fact point to location of only the table, while the captions and foornotes will have their own `ProvenanceItem`.
+**footnote regarding docling-core**: What we currently have as instantiations of `FloatingItem` (e.g., TableItem) should have been groups, as the `FloatingItem` contains captions, the `data structure` (e.g., the `data` in TableItem or the `graph` in FormItem) and the footnotes.
+As a matter of fact, it is currently even more mis-constructed, since the `ProvenanceItem` of the `TableItem` will in fact point to location of only the table, while the captions and footnotes will have their own `ProvenanceItem`.

 ### Optimized Table Structure Language (OTSL)

 Tabular structure and header semantics in DocTags represented by optimized table-structure language (OTSL) tokens.

-Each new cell OTSL token (`<fcel/>` with it's semantic variants) is interleaved by the sequence of approptiate table cell content tokens (texts, lists, etc.).
+Each new cell OTSL token (`<fcel/>` with its semantic variants) is interleaved by the sequence of appropriate table cell content tokens (texts, lists, etc.).
 OTSL representation has minimized vocabulary and specific rules.
 The benefits of describing tables with OTSL in reducing number of structural tokens (5 essential in OTSL vs 28+ in HTML) and shorten structural sequence length to half of HTML representation on average.

 Structural tokens define the structure of a table: columns, rows, cells, merged cells.
-Each cell can then be specified with semantic vatiant token if it's: column-header, row-header, section row separator, or corner-header.
+Each cell can then be specified with a semantic variant token if it is a column header, row header, section row separator, or corner header.
 Semantic variants of `<fcel/>` token are following the same rules as `<fcel/>` token, and used just to distinguish a function of a table cell: type of header or separator.

 | Token | Semantic variant | Description |